Nittany Lion Club

 Penn State Academics Did You Know?

-68 Penn State student-athletes were recognized as recipients of the Big Ten Conference Distinguished Scholar Award (this was year #5 of this recognition program - 283 student-athletes have been recognized over this 5-year period).
+73 Penn State student-athletes were recognized as recipients of the Big Ten Conference Distinguished Scholar Award (this was year #6 of this recognition program - 356 student-athletes recognized over this 6-year period).

 24 of Penn State's 31 varsity teams earned a four-year Academic Progress Rate (APR) at or above the NCAA Division I average for all sports - 8 teams (field hockey, men's cross country, women's cross country, women's golf, men's tennis, women's tennis, men's indoor track and field, and men's outdoor track and field) received NCAA public recognition for having team APRs in the top 10% nationally for their respective sports.

 A school record 468 student-athletes earned a 3.0 grade-point average or higher during the 2013 fall semester; 59 percent of all Penn State student-athletes.

 A total of 285 Penn State student-athletes earned Academic All-Big Ten honors during the 2013-14 season (84, fall; 65, winter; 136 at-large/spring).
 The 285 honorees were second-highest all-time.
 Penn State's 65 winter honorees and 136 spring honorees were school records, while the fall honorees marked the Nittany Lions' second-highest all-time.
 Penn State has earned a total of 4,762 Academic All-Big Ten honorees through its 21 years of full membership in the conference.